 Somatheeram buffet.
 The dishes depend on our nature and the reasons why we are taking a course of treatment.

-Apart from the raw vegetables and herbal water available to every guest, the menu is individual but varied and prepared according to the traditional texts of Ayurveda.
-It's not always easy to change your diet from one day to the next.
-But the enchanting surroundings, the fact that you are following a cure with a defined goal, and the attention of the therapists, quickly put things into perspective.
-You let go and forget your bad habits.
-Little by little, we discover the art of taking care of ourselves.
+Aside from crudités and the ’ Herbal water »valid for each spa guest, the menu is individualised but varied and prepared according to traditional Ayurvedic texts.
+However, it's not always easy to change your diet overnight.
+But the enchanting setting, the fact of following a treatment with a defined goal, and the attention of the therapists, make us quickly put things into perspective.
+We let go and forget our bad habits.
+Little by little, we discover the art of self-care.

 Purging and regeneration